nikoladjurasevic/hooloovoo/README.md

 Chromedriver is included here, please download latest if it's outdated

 ### Note
-Output package is left intentionaly, so it shows screenshots of failed tests.
+test-output and Output packages are left intentionaly, so it shows screenshots of failed tests and emailable-report.html with them.

 ## Project structure